Gary Burne, the famous male ballet dancer was born Algernon de Blouis Hays-Hill in 1932.

 Gary was teased mercilessly at school, but he made an effort to excel at school sports.
 He received tremendous encouragement when Anton Dolin, who was on a tour of Southern Africa, visited Elaine Archibald’s studio in Bulawayo and recommended that Gary further his studies abroad.

-Two years later he left for London by boat from Cape Town in 1952.
-Once there, he enrolled in classes with Ruth French and, after three months’ study with her he went to see Dolin and auditioned successfully for the Sadler’s Wells Ballet School.
-He changed is stage name to Gary Burne, as his real name was deemed unfit.
+Two years later, in 1952, he left for London by boat from Cape Town.
+Once there, he enrolled in classes with Ruth French and, after three months study with her he went to see Dolin and auditioned successfully for the Sadler’s Wells Ballet School.
+He changed his stage name to Gary Burne, as his real name was deemed unfit.
 Only three months later he joined the Royal Ballet and within two years, was promoted to first soloist.

-Over the next five years he danced most of the leading male classical parts scoring successes in Giselle, Swan Lake and The Sleeping Beauty.
-He was partnered with famous ballerinas like Nadia Nerina, Merle Park, Antoinetty Sibley, Beryl Grey, Svetlana Beriosova and Margot Fonteyn.
+Over the next five years, he danced most of the leading male classical parts scoring successes in Gizelle, Swan Lake, and Sleeping Beauty.
+He was partnered with famous ballerinas like Nadia Nerina, Merle Park, Antoinette Sibley, Beryl Grey, Svetlana Beriosova, and Margot Fonteyn.

-In 1960, Gary Burne visited South Africa partnered by Nadia Nerina.
-By now he was a well established famous male ballet dancer.
+In 1960, Gary Burne visited South Africa and partnered with Nadia Nerina.
+By now he was a well-established famous male ballet dancer.

 In 1962 he joined the Stuttgart State Ballet Company at the invitation of John Cranko and John wrote a ballet for him called Catalyst.